patrykwieteska/Ironhack-final-project-backend/README.md

 	* set **api.football.live** on **true**

 4. Run config-server project
-5. Run projecst from this repo in the following order:
+5. Run projects from this repo in the following order:

 	1. discovery-server
 	2. live-results-service